thm-d/react-allo-movies/README.md

 - Sass

-# Getting Started with Geolocation Application
+# Getting Started with Allo Movies

 - Click on a film's card to view its details, which will be displayed on the right.
 - You can search for a film or a selection of films using the search bar.